gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ## Extending shadowed files

-In addition to overriding files, you can _extend_ any JavaScript file in the `src` directory.
+In addition to overriding files, you can _extend_ shadowable files.

 This means that you can import the component you’re shadowing and then render it.
 Consider a scenario where you have a custom `Card` component that you want to wrap the author’s bio in.